Home

 Shingles that affects the eye requires antiviral therapy and urgent referral to an ophthalmologist.

 If someone with a weakened immune system is exposed to shingles they are usually referred to hospital for possible intravenous antiviral therapy, as they're at very high risk of complications from chickenpox.
-An injection of immunoglobulin or antiviral antibodies from someone recently infected may be effective in treating shingles.

 This doesn't prevent the disease, but may reduce the length and severity of the infection, and the risk of complications.
 The sooner immunoglobulin is given, the more effective it is likely to be.
 It must be given within 96 hours to have a significant effect.